Salka Viertel: Later life

 Following her divorce from Berthold in December 1947, Viertel continued to live on Mabery Road.
 Her ailing mother Auguste was staying with her.
-With the onset of the Cold War and McCarthy era, Viertel was one of the Hollywood screenwriters suspected of being a Communist or "fellow traveler" who was blacklisted from employment.
+With the onset of the Cold War and McCarthy era, Viertel was one of the Hollywood screenwriters suspected of being a Communist or "fellow traveler" and was blacklisted from employment.
 To earn money, she gave drama lessons, managed to sell a couple of teleplays, and vied for various poorly paid film script assignments.

 In January 1953, Auguste died.
-In that same year, Viertel learned her ex-husband was gravely ill in Austria.
+In that same year, Viertel learned that her ex-husband was gravely ill in Austria.
 She wanted to see him one last time, but in August 1953 the U.S. State Department denied her passport application due to her having been "closely associated with known Communists."
 As a consequence, she was unable to travel to Europe to visit Berthold before his death in September.

 In early December 1953, the State Department summoned Viertel to Washington, D.C. to discuss her political associations.
 At the hearing, she sufficiently cleared herself to be granted a restricted passport, valid for four months.
 She immediately made plans to flee the country.
 She booked an airplane ticket for Ireland on December 26, with the intention to settle in Klosters, Switzerland near family members.
 As Viertel later recalled, she was alone on Christmas Eve, packing for her departure, when she heard a knock at the door:

 It was Greta [Garbo]; she also was alone.
 I quickly improvised a supper and lit the candles on a tiny Christmas tree.
 It had been a bitter year, but its days were numbered.
 I poured Vodka into our glasses and we said "skol" to each other.

 In 1960, her son Peter married his second wife, actress Deborah Kerr, and they lived part of the year in Klosters.
 Salka Viertel's well-received memoir, The Kindness of Strangers, was published in 1969 (it was reissued in 2019).
 During her last years, she suffered from Parkinson's disease.
 After a two-year bout with cancer, she died in Klosters on October 20, 1978, aged 89.